cncf/techdocs/assessments/0010-etcd/etcd-issues.md

 The Operations Guide should contain instructional content (tasks, procedures, tutorials) for admins looking set up a production etcd service.
 In general, rewrite instructional sections in this guide to be step-by-step tasks.
 Move reference material into an omnibus reference section or into a reference section at the end of the Operations Guide.

+Split the Operations guide into two parts for two distinct user roles: one for Operators of standalone installations of etcd, one for Kubernetes Admins using etcd as a backing store.
+Link from/to page rather than duplicating information common to both.
+Similarly, link from/to the Kubernetes project documentation in the etcd Kubernetes Admin docs to avoid duplicating documentation if practical; however, duplication is preferable to leaving something undocumented.

 Following are comments on the existing sections within the Operations Guide.

 ### Issue: Authentication guides > Authentication